MyBitFoundation/network.js/README.md

 **api\(\) returns \( contract instance \)**

-The api function returns the entire [API.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/database/API.sol) contract, which contains many getter functions for accessing variable on [Database.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/database/Database.sol).
+The api function returns the entire [API.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/database/API.sol) contract, which contains many getter functions for accessing variable on [Database.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/database/Database.sol)

-**dividendTokenETH\( tokenAddress \) returns \( contract instance \)**
+**dividendToken\( tokenAddress \) returns \( contract instance \)**

 This function takes a contract address for an already deployed [DividenToken.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/tokens/erc20/DividendToken.sol) contract, instantiates the contract, and exposes all of its public functions.

-**dividendTokenERC20\( tokenAddress \) returns \( contract instance \)**

-Much like dividendTokenETH\(\), this function takes a contract address for an already deployed [DividenTokenERC20.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/tokens/erc20/DividendTokenERC20.sol) contract, instantiates the contract, and exposes all of its public functions.
-The difference between these two contract is that DividenTokenERC20.sol distributes an ERC-20 token as its payment currency, and so some functions are slightly different.

 #### Owner Functions

-**addOperator\( account, name, owner \) returns \( bytes32 \)**
+**addOperator\( object \) returns \( bytes32 \)**

-This function takes a user address and string for the operator name and registers the operator in the [Operators.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/roles/Operators.sol) contract from the owner address.
+This function takes an object with the following values:  operatorID (address), name (string), ipfs (string), referrer (address), and owner (address) and registers the operator in the [Operators.sol](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/roles/Operators.sol) contract from the owner address.
 It returns the operatorID that will be needed for any crowdsale creation.
 Note, this function will not work if the owner address is a contract.

 #### User Functions

-**approveBurn\( address \) returns \( bool \)**

-This function takes a user address as its parameter.
-It then sends burn approval to the deployed [MyBitToken](https://github.com/MyBitFoundation/MyBit-Network.tech/blob/master/contracts/tokens/erc20/BurnableToken.sol) contract from that user's address.
-Right now, it just gives approval for burning up to 10^30 of the smallest increment of MyB tokens -- more than enough to cover all burning costs.

 #### Operator Functions
+**addModel\( object \) returns \( bool \)**

+This function takes an object that contains a bytes32 operatorID, a string of the asset name, a string of the ipfs hash, a bool on whether they accept the cryptocurrency indicated, a bool whether they payout in the cryptocurrency, and a address of the token those bools reference.

-**acceptEther\( id, operatorAddress \) returns \( bool \)**
+**acceptToken\( object \) returns \( bool \)**

 An operator must specify the currencies that they accept.
-This function sets the operator as accepting Ether.
-Pass the operatorID and the operator address.
-The function is called from the operator address.
+The object must contain an `id (bytes32)` of the asset model and a `token (address)`.
+This function sets the asset model as accepting the indicated token.
+For accepting Ether, do not pass the token variable.

+_Note, an asset can accept as many currencies as they want._

-**acceptERC20Token\( id, tokenAddres, operatorAddress \) returns \( bool \)**
+**payoutToken\( object \) returns \( bool \)**

-An operator must specify the currencies that they accept.
-This function sets the operator as accepting ERC-20 tokens.
-Pass the operatorID, ERC-20 token address, and the operator address.
-The function is called from the operator address.
+An operator must specify the currencies that they payout with.
+The object must contain an `id (bytes32)` of the asset model and a `token (address)`.
+This function sets the asset model as paying with the indicated token.
+For paying with Ether, do not pass the token variable.

-_Note, accepting Ether and accepting ERC-20 tokens is not mutually exclusive.
-An operator can accept as many currencies as they want._
+_Note, an asset can payout as many currencies as they want._

-**issueDividends\( assetID, account, amount \) returns \( bool \)**
+**issueDividends\( object \) returns \( bool \)**

 To pay out dividends to investors, an operator can call this function.
-Pass the assetID, the account from which you want to pay, and the amount you'd like to pay.
+Pass the following: `asset (address)`, `amount (uint256)`, and `account (address)`.
 The function determines if the asset takes Ether or an ERC-20 token.
 If the account does not have a sufficient balance in the required payment method, the function will fail.

 #### Asset Manager Functions